bglawson1001/4143-PLC-Lawson/Assignments/P01/README.md

 ### Example Command

-An example command for the terminal would go run main.go. https://github.com/bglawson1001/4143-PLC-Lawson/tree/main/Assignments/P01/mascot
+An example command for the terminal would be go run main.go, this command runs the program. https://github.com/bglawson1001/4143-PLC-Lawson/tree/main/Assignments/P01/mascot